 Whether you're building your brand from scratch, reworking your logo or updating your website, we're here to set you up with the right font choices – so you can put your best foot forward.

-In this article, we've created 20 unique font combinations to help give you a little inspiration when getting started on creating your own brand in Canva for Work – the design tool built for the non-designer, to help your brand shine.
+In this article, we've created 20 unique font combinations to help give you a little inspiration when getting started on creating your own brand in Canva Pro – the design tool built for the non-designer, to help your brand shine.
 All of these fonts are included for free in Canva.

 01. League Spartan

 League Spartan is a modern typeface with strong structure and geometric form.
 This contrasts well against the elegant and more traditional style of Libre Baskerville.
 Using a serif for your body copy makes more dense information easy to read.

 Julius Sans One offers a fine stroke, its broader baseline makes it a great display font.
 With a similar weight, Josefin Sans is a complementary choice for the body copy.
 As contrast is key for choosing type combinations, League Gothic creates a strong separator for the two sections.

 03. Archivo Black

 A bold, rounded typeface combined with a lighter, condensed style will make for happy font pairing.
 All three fonts in this example are strong, masculine and easy to read.

 Don’t be afraid to use one typeface across your entire brand.
 Finding fonts like Libre Baskerville that have style variants is a clever way to create nuance without over complicating your designs.